avk/avk.github.io/_case_studies/secure-reader-threading.md

     <ul>
       <li>Easier to follow the conversation because each message has the same visual weight.</li>
       <li>Existing message design already works for smaller resolutions like mobile web.</li>
-      <li>Future-proofing <abbr title="Secure Reader">SR</abbr> — if each message is treated the same way visually, that leaves room to show policy controls (e.g. revoke, expire, watermark, etc.) for messages where you’re the policy owner.</li>
+      <li>Future-proofing <abbr title="Secure Reader">SR</abbr> — a similar visual treatment of each message leaves room to show security controls (e.g. revoke, expire, watermark, etc.).
+This enhances the security of messages you send.</li>
-      <li>Future-proofing <abbr title="Secure Reader">SR</abbr> — if each message is treated the same way visually, that leaves room to reply to earlier messages directly from <abbr title="Secure Reader">SR</abbr>.</li>
+      <li>Future-proofing <abbr title="Secure Reader">SR</abbr> — a similar visual treatment of each message leaves room to reply to earlier messages directly from <abbr title="Secure Reader">SR</abbr>.</li>
     </ul>

   <h4>Downsides</h4>